MisterCodo/ngu/README.md

   ngu optimize [flags]

 Flags:
-  -a, --adjust int    how many adjustments to perform on each random map (default 10000) -b, --beacons int   optimization beacon types available: (1)Box, (2)Box & Knight, (3)Box, Knight & Arrow, (4) Box, Knight, Arrow & Wall, (5)All (default 5)
+  -b, --beacons int   optimization beacon types available: (1)Box, (2)Box & Knight, (3)Box, Knight & Arrow, (4) Box, Knight, Arrow & Wall, (5)All (default 5)
-  -c, --cycle int     how many global optimization cycles to run.
-Set to -1 to run forever. (default 100) -g, --goal int      optimization goal: (1)Speed&Production, (2)Speed, (3)Production (default 1) -h, --help          help for optimize
+  -g, --goal int      optimization goal: (1)Speed&Production, (2)Speed, (3)Production (default 1)
+  -h, --help          help for optimize
   -m, --map int       map to optimize: (1)Tutorial Island, (2)Flesh World, (3)Planet Tronne, (4)Candy Land, (5)Mansions & Managers (default 1)
-  -r, --random int    how many random map to generate per cycle (default 100)
 ```

-Important flags are `-m` for choosing the map, `-b` for specifying beacons you have unlocked in the game and `-g` for choosing the type of optimization (speed, production or combination of speed&production).
 For instance, to launch a speed optimization for Candy Land with box and knight beacons, use command `ngu optimize -m 4 -b 2 -g 2`.
-It will run for a few minutes before offering an optimized map in console and will also generate an output png image on disk.
+It will run forever and everytime a new higher scoring map is found it will be both printed to console and saved as a png image.

 If you want to make modifications to the code, the only dependency is [GoLang](https://golang.org/).
 Once GoLang is installed, clone the repo and from its root use command `go run ngu.go`.